Rhizophora apiculata: Habitat

 R. apiculata is found within the mangrove ecosystem; a unique and complex location known for its humid climate, saline environment, waterlogged soils and capable of tolerating salinity ranging from 2-90%.

 Soil

 The habitat of R. apiculata is the mangroves for which there are common similarities among all mangroves around the world.
 These include; saline, anoxic, acidic and frequently waterlogged conditions for which the majority of nutrients are brought in via tidal inundation (the use of waves and water movement to move sediments thus supplying nutrients).
-As R. apiculata occurs over a variety of locations a detailed summary of the soil composition is unobtainable as they are ever changing and vary based on location.

 Environmental impacts

 There is currently a positive correlation between R. apiculata and improving water quality through "filtration, adsorption, co-sedimentation, absorption, and microbial decomposition".
 As a result of water quality improvement, the likelihood of diseases caused by bacteria, parasites, fungi, and environmental pressure impacting both flora and fauna will be reduced.
 Microbiota may reduce the numbers of mud crab exponentially which are a key driver within the mangrove ecosystem.